denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 of one's consciousness into files, bookshelves, and folders.
 Sartre's idea of an "appointment with oneself" helps to see this external structure of files, folders, and library furniture as cognitive extension, in need of delicate pruning and arrangement.
 Documents, in this light, are shown to exist not as completed works, but as "vectors" that mutate and move through time and space.
-Building on the communication models described in the last chapter, I ask: What is being externalized, communicated, and preserved?
+Pushing off the communication model offered by Claude Shannon, I ask: What is being externalized, communicated, and preserved?
 And answer: It is not simply a message, but the subject itself.

-### Chapter 6: Bad Links
+### Chapter 5: Bad Links

 If documents are vectors, where do they terminate?
 In this chapter I examine three answers, given at three distinct moments in recent literary history.
 First, I recall the discourse surrounding structuralist "intertextuality"---the idea that textual meaning is always created in relation to another text.
 Second, I review the promises and the failures of "hypertext," an idea which gained prevalence in literary studies with the advent of the internet.
-Finally, I reflect on the current moment, in which "network analysis," a technique that seeks to visualize linkages between texts, is being held up by some as the next step in the evolution of textual studies.
+Third, I reflect on the current moment, in which "network analysis," a technique that seeks to visualize linkages between texts, is being held up by some as the next step in the evolution of textual studies.
 In all three of these methodological moments, I find a similar premise of emergence: the notion that order appears